zqfang/GSEApy/docs/gseapy_tutorial.rst

 Or you could use enrichr library.
 In this case, just provide library name to parameter 'gene_sets'

-If you would like to use you own gene_sets.gmts files, build such a file use excel, and then rename to gene_sets.gmt.
+If you would like to use you own gene_sets.gmts files, build such a file use excel:

 An example of gmt file looks like below: